kosamad/the-meadow-project/README.md

 8. Discout Codes - Implementing a discount code feature would allow users to apply promotional codes during checkout.
 This can enhance the user experience and incentivise purchases, while also enabling admin staff to manage promotions effectively.

 9. Track sales data - allow admin staff to export and analyse sales data from the site.

+10. Email list - give site owners a way to see who is registerd on the site and therfore what emails to send the newsletter to.

 ## Technologies